 - Does the injury place any permanent, lifelong limits on your physical abilities?

 Generally speaking, the more of these factors that apply to your injury, the more money you could be paid as a recovery for your pain and suffering.
-However, actually calculating that number is tricky—and may require negotiation.
+However, calculating that number is tricky and may require negotiation.

-Both your lawyer, and the insurance company, will make their own calculation as to what dollar figure to assign to pain and suffering in your case.
+Both your lawyer and the insurance company will calculate what dollar figure to assign to pain and suffering in your case.
 But they often use different methods to do so.

-Your lawyer will consider all the factors above to construct an idea of how dramatically the injury has hurt your overall quality of life.
-This is then translated to a dollar figure in comparison to other, similar injuries and circumstances.
-If this process sounds unscientific, it’s because it is: there is no black-and-white way to put a price on this kind of loss.
+Your lawyer will evaluate how dramatically the injury has hurt your overall quality of life.
+This then gets translated to a dollar figure in comparison to other similar injuries and circumstances.
+If this process sounds unscientific, it’s because there is no black-and-white way to put a price on this kind of loss.

 In most cases, your lawyer and the insurance company will negotiate until you’re offered a number that’s acceptable to you.
-Your lawyer will have to show not only how serious your injury is, but also how strong your case is.
+Your lawyer will have to show how severe your injury is and how strong your case is.
 The more likely you are to win in court, the more likely they are to offer a generous settlement.